Finiteness of log abundant log canonical pairs in log minimal model program with scaling: Preliminaries

-\begin{defn}[Log abundant lc pairs] Let $\pi\colon X\to Z$ be a projective morphism from a normal variety to a variety and $(X,\Delta)$ an lc (resp.~dlt) pair.
+Let $X\to Z$ be a projective morphism from a normal variety to a variety and $(X,\Delta)$ an lc (resp.~dlt) pair.
 When $K_{X}+\Delta$ is log abundant over $Z$ with respect to $(X,\Delta)$, we call $(X,\Delta)$ a {\em log abundant lc} (resp.~{\em log abundant dlt}) {\em pair over} $Z$ or we say that $(X,\Delta)$ is {\em log abundant over} $Z$.
-When $Z$ is a point, we simply say $(X,\Delta)$ is {\em log abundant}. \end{defn}
+When $Z$ is a point, we simply say that $(X,\Delta)$ is {\em log abundant}. \end{defn}

 \begin{lem}[{\cite[Lemma 2.11]{hashizumehu}}] Let $(X,\Delta)$ be a projective lc pair with an $\mathbb{R}$-divisor $\Delta$.
 Suppose that $K_{X}+\Delta$ is abundant and there is an effective $\mathbb{R}$-divisor $D\sim_{\mathbb{R}}K_{X}+\Delta$.
 Let $X\dashrightarrow V$ be the Iitaka fibration associated to $D$.
-Pick a log resolution $f\colon Y\to X$ of $(X,\Delta)$ such that the induced map $Y\dashrightarrow V$ is a morphism, and let $(Y,\Gamma)$ be a projective lc pair such that we can write $K_{Y}+\Gamma=f^{*}(K_{X}+\Delta)+E$ for an effective $f$-exceptional divisor $E$.
+Pick a log resolution $f\colon Y\to X$ of $(X,\Delta)$ such that the induced map $Y\dashrightarrow V$ is a morphism, and let $(Y,\Gamma)$ be a projective lc pair such that we can write $K_{Y}+\Gamma=f^{*}(K_{X}+\Delta)+E$ for an effective $f$-exceptional $\mathbb{R}$-divisor $E$.
 Then, we have $\kappa_{\sigma}(Y/V,K_{Y}+\Gamma)=0$. \end{lem}

 \begin{lem} Let $\pi\colon X \to Z$ and $\pi'\colon X' \to Z$ be projective morphisms of normal quasi-projective varieties.
 Let $(X,\Delta)$ and $(X',\Delta')$ be dlt pairs, and let $S$ and $S'$ be lc centers of $(X,\Delta)$ and $(X',\Delta')$ respectively.
-Suppose that there is a small birational map $f\colon X\dashrightarrow X'$ over $Z$ such that $f_{*}\Delta=\Delta'$, $f$ is an isomorphism on an open set intersecting $S$ and the restriction of $f$ to $S$ induces a birational map $f|_{S}\colon S\dashrightarrow S'$.
+Suppose that there is a small birational map $f\colon X\dashrightarrow X'$ over $Z$ such that $f_{*}\Delta=\Delta'$, $f$ is an isomorphism on an open set intersecting $S$, and the restriction of $f$ to $S$ induces a birational map $f|_{S}\colon S\dashrightarrow S'$.
 If there is an $\mathbb{R}$-divisor $A$ on $X$ such that $K_{X}+\Delta+aA$ and $K_{X'}+\Delta'+a'f_{*}A$ are nef over $Z$ for some $a>a'>0$, then the following inequalities hold true:

 \end{lem}